Perfect Perennial Pairings for Summer Color in the Sun

 Benefits

-Tolerates drought and salt, resistant to deer and rabbit, attracts a wide variety of pollinators, aromatic
+Salt and drought tolerant, deer and rabbit-resistant, attracts a wide variety of pollinators, aromatic.

 Bee Balm (Monarda)